 Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Athletes Scheme.
-Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Board.
+Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the top-class Athletes scheme contact.